vahtyah/LeetCodeSolutions/Data Structures/Hash Table/README.md

 [0217.
 Contains Duplicate](/Data%20Structures%2FHash%20Table%2F0217.%20Contains%20Duplicate): Find if any element appears at least twice in an array

+[0219.
+Contains Duplicate II](/Data%20Structures%2FHash%20Table%2F0219.%20Contains%20Duplicate%20II): Determine if any two elements in an array differ by at most k and are within range k

 [0290.
 Word Pattern](/Data%20Structures%2FHash%20Table%2F0290.%20Word%20Pattern): Check if a pattern of letters maps to a pattern of words

 [0383.
 Ransom Note](/Data%20Structures%2FHash%20Table%2F0383.%20Ransom%20Note): Can a ransom note be formed from a magazine?